Share This Article

 StudioMonowa is being built to monetize IP far beyond premiere night

 StudioMonowa is being framed as a lifetime-value business from the start, which is why this launch feels more important than the average corporate JV.
 As reported by Variety and confirmed by CJ ENM, the studio is meant to run projects across sourcing, investment, scripted production, global distribution, derivative works, and spin-off businesses rather than cashing out at first release.
 That model gives TBS a stronger monetization lane for Japanese original IP, gives CJ ENM another place to apply the production discipline that made K-dramas exportable, and gives U-NEXT exclusive leverage as both audience gateway and feedback loop.
+It also creates more room for remakes, merchandise, and sequel planning to live inside one coordinated system instead of separate deals.
 In plain terms, the venture is trying to own more of the upside after the first stream, not just the opening headline.
 That is a much smarter bet than treating Japan as a simple remake market.

 CJ ENM is using proven Japan traction to lower the risk on this expansion